cjdbarlow/Part-One/depolarising_nmbs.md

     * Intragastric pressure

 ##Phase I and Phase II Blockade
 Initial blockade is termed **Phase I**, which is a partial depolarising block.
-Sustained use of suxamethonium may causes a Phase II block which appears similar to a non-depolarising block.
+Sustained use of suxamethonium may causes a Phase II block which:
+* Appears similar to a non-depolarising block
+* May be due to:
+  * Presynaptic inhibition of ACh synthesis and release
+  * Desensitisation of the postjunctional receptor

 Key differences include:

 |Property|Phase I Block|Phase II Block
 |--|--|--|